tasesmuemils/100DaysOfCode/README.md

 # day 24 28.11.2017
 I came back to Jon Duckets JavaScript book.
 Still on chapter 3.
 Functions, methods and objects, but I taking notes down very serously and I realy try to understand the concept of every page.
 Also, I been added to Chingu Voyage session Slack channel.
 Lot`s of info, new stuff and new peoples, but everything is great for now :)

+# day 25 29.11.2017
+Still on chapter 3.
+Decided to recreate examples with HTML/CSS also, because, as we all know, practical learning is always better.
+On Chingus #slack channel another Latvian reached me.
+It`s awesome to know that I am not alone :D